catalyst-cooperative/pudl/docs/clone_ferc1.rst

 entrypoint into the :mod:`pudl.convert.ferc1_to_sqlite` module) which is installed as part of the PUDL Python package.
 It takes its instructions from a YAML file, an example of which is included in the ``settings`` directory in your PUDL workspace.
-Once you've :ref:`created a <datastore>` you can try this
+Once you've :ref:`created a datastore <datastore>` you can try this example:
-example:

 .. code-block:: console